 Something happened in the last week.
 Something shocking, horrifying, beyond comprehension.

-Why is no body talking about this?
+Why is nobody talking about this?
 Why is this not headlining every news bulletin and on the front of every newspaper?
 When did sport become more newsworthy than crimes against humanity?
-Why is there more collective outrage about a pop star dirty dancing on stage then a government murdering its own citizens?
+Why is there more collective outrage about a pop star dirty dancing on stage than a government murdering its own citizens?

 Please.
 It’s time to wake up and pay attention.